 I previously purchased 100 shares of Cineplex at $43.85 per share for a total cost of $4389.95.
 These 100 shares were purchased on August 4, 2017.

 The adjusted cost base of the combined 160 shares is $35.84 per share.

 I did not see any hint of insider selling in the past 6 months or so.
 With the upfront cost of them expanding their business into new Rec Rooms and other areas away from the movie theatres.

 I would of put my money in a stock with a lower yield, if I did not already own this stock.

-I will update my Investing spreadsheet in early June to reflect the new purchase.
+I will update my investment spreadsheet in early December with this purchase.

 I am not a financial planner, financial advisor, accountant or tax attorney.
 The information on this blog represents my own thoughts and opinions and should NOT be taken as investment or business advice.